Daniel Rakowitz

-Daniel Paul Rakowitz (born 1960) is an American murderer and possible cannibal.
+Daniel Paul Rakowitz (born December 24, 1960), also known as the Butcher of Tompkins Square Park, is an American killer and cannibal.

 Early life

 Rakowitz was born in Fort Leonard Wood, Missouri, where his father was a criminal investigator for the U.S. Army.
 When he was 2 years old, his mother suffered a heart attack and died, and he stayed with her body for hours.
 The Rakowitz family moved to Rockport, Texas sometime in the late 1970s.
 Although it is commonly reported that Rakowitz graduated from Rockport-Fulton High School in 1980, he actually attended and graduated from high school in Refugio, Texas.

-He moved to New York City around 1985.
-An eccentric well known to his East Village neighbors as a marijuana dealer and owner of a pet rooster, Rakowitz founded his own religion —the Church of 966.